WDAS (AM)

 WDAS (1480 kHz) is an AM radio station in Philadelphia, Pennsylvania.
-Owned and operated by iHeartMedia, the station airs a sports format as an affiliate of Fox Sports Radio.
+Owned and operated by iHeartMedia, the station airs a sports radio format as an affiliate of Fox Sports Radio.
 WDAS's studios and offices are located in Bala Cynwyd.

 WDAS's transmitter is located near Fairmount Park, off West Ford Road.
-By day, the station is powered at 5,000 watts; to avoid interfering with other stations on 1480 AM, it reduces power to 1,000 watts at night and uses a directional antenna at all times.
+By day, the station’s power is 5,000 watts; to avoid interfering with other stations on 1480 AM, it reduces power to 1,000 watts at night and uses a directional antenna at all times.
 WDAS programming is also heard on an FM translator station, 102.5 W273DO in Philadelphia.

 History

 Early years

-WIAD in Ocean City, New Jersey, signed on the air in July 1922, originally broadcasting at 1200 kilocycles.
-The station was owned by Howard R. Miller.
-WIAD eventually relocated to Philadelphia.
-In 1928, per order of the Federal Radio Commission, the station moved to 1370 AM.
+The station was first licensed to the Ocean City Yacht Club as WIAD in Ocean City, New Jersey, and signed on the air in July 1922.
+The station was originally assigned to the "entertainment wavelength" of 360 meters (833 kHz), and call letters were randomly assigned from a sequential roster of available call signs.
+In 1923, ownership was transferred to Howard R. Miller, who moved the station to Philadelphia.

+Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927.
+In addition, they were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
+On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WIAD, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
+However, the station successfully convinced the commission that it should remain licensed.

+On November 11, 1928, the FRC made a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
+WIAD was assigned to 1370 kHz.

 In 1929, the station's studio and transmitter were moved to the Elks Club at Broad and Vine Streets and the call sign changed to WELK.

 In 1934, Miller sold the station, and the new owners, silk manufacturers Dannenbaum & Steppacher, adopted the WDAS call sign, with the letters spelling out the company's initials.
 A.W.
 Dannenbaum served as the station president.
 The studios were located at 1211 Chestnut Street.

 WDAS broadcast ethnic programming in languages such as Italian, Yiddish and Polish.
 In 1941, WDAS moved to 1400 AM, then about 15 years later to its current frequency of 1480 AM.

 In 1950, candy manufacturer Max Leon purchased the station for $495,000 from William Goldman, a theater chain owner.
 The programming at the time consisted of big band music, ethnic and cultural shows.
 Leon, the founder and conductor of the original Philly Pops Orchestra, added an all-night classical music show.